Differences between classic apps and Slack apps

 Always assign scopes to your bot user token, rather than a user token.
 User token scopes should be selected only for user impersonation.

 New bot user API access tokens may not access RTM.
 For most apps, the Events API lets your app listen to Slack goings-on in a more structured, safe way.
-If you require access to RTM (say, because you're building your app behind a corporate firewall), continue to use a classic Slack app bot token to call rtm.connect.
+If you require access to RTM (say, because you're building your app behind a corporate firewall), continue to use a classic app bot token to call rtm.connect.

 Installing your app

-When you want to install your modern Slack app on other workspaces using OAuth, your app should redirect users to a new OAuth v2/authorize URL: slack.com/oauth/v2/authorize.
+When you want to install your Slack app on other workspaces using OAuth, your app should redirect users to a new OAuth v2/authorize URL: slack.com/oauth/v2/authorize.

 Once the user checks out the scopes you've requested and okays them, the user is redirected back to your app along with a temporary access code.
 Exchange the code for an API access token by calling a new OAuth v2.access method: oauth.v2.access.